-100 questions to ask kids – great conversation starters for the whole family.
+Inside: 100 questions to ask kids for family connection and bonding.

 My usually energetic, animated three-year-old boy stood still.
 It’s been 10 minutes since the last time he moved a muscle.
 He was mesmerized by the beluga whales at the Georgia Aquarium.

 He watched the massive white sea animals swim up and down behind the tall thick glass.
 The 2,000-pound creatures looked like they were having a blast entertaining the people on the other side of the glass barrier.

 I wondered what was inside my little boy’s head.
 What did he think as he watched the gentle giants play?
 What was it that stopped my bouncy little boy in his tracks and had such a strong hold of his attention?

 Sure, the animals were fun to watch, but I knew my little boy well.
 This was a bunny-boy on batteries that just kept going, and going, and going.
 And now there he was, standing before an enormous aquarium of beautiful sea creatures, and it seemed that someone pressed the “off” button on his charge port.

 He turned around, found me with his eyes, and asked me a question.

 Suddenly it all made sense.
 My son stood still, imagining the beluga whales greet him through a thick glass wall in his bedroom as he woke in the morning.
 He imagined swimming with them, throwing a beluga-sized ball to them, and feeding them goldfish crackers.

 Such a colorful world lived inside my little boy’s head.
 He had such innocent incomprehension of reality, that it made me want to daydream about having a pet beluga whale, too.